Skip to main content

 info

-While some clients can run tests from source, languages like Java or JavaScript and other requires clients to be built, see CLI > clients commands page
+While some clients can run tests from source, languages like Java or JavaScript and other requires clients to be built, see CLI > generate commands page

 How to add test